rohanmistry231/ML-Interview-Preparation/README.md

 ## 📖 Introduction

-Welcome to my Machine Learning prep zone! 🚀 This repo, crafted by an MTech AI/ML student, is designed to help you master ML concepts—the heart of artificial intelligence.
-Whether you’re gearing up for technical interviews or boosting your skills for AI projects, this resource covers fundamentals to advanced topics with clarity and depth.
+Welcome to my Machine Learning prep for AI/ML interviews! 🚀 This repository is your go-to guide for mastering ML, the heart of AI, with hands-on practice and interview-focused insights.
+From core concepts to advanced techniques, it’s designed to help you excel in technical interviews and AI projects with clarity and confidence.

 ## 🌟 What’s Inside?